yzhao062/pyod/README.rst

 or `Anomaly Detection <https://en.wikipedia.org/wiki/Anomaly_detection>`_.

-PyOD includes more than 40 detection algorithms, from classical LOF (SIGMOD 2000) to the latest ECOD (TKDE 2022).
+PyOD includes more than 40 detection algorithms, from classical LOF (SIGMOD 2000) to the latest ECOD and DIF (TKDE 2022 and 2023).
 Since 2017, PyOD has been successfully used in numerous academic researches and commercial products with more than `10 million downloads <https://pepy.tech/project/pyod>`_.
 It is also well acknowledged by the machine learning community with various dedicated posts/tutorials, including `Analytics Vidhya <https://www.analyticsvidhya.com/blog/2019/02/outlier-detection-python-pyod/>`_,